Twist counter

 If you create a picture while you are in “baltic grid”, the grid pattern will be visible.
 Thus you can choose the pattern representation you want during weaving.

-, first and last parameters are set automatically.
+When you use or Sunna Heddle pattern, first and last parameters are set automatically.

 In the “Edit Mode” panel, when you select “baltic grid” mode, a “selection tools” checkbox appears.
 If you check this function, new buttons appear.